Skip to main content Skip to footer

 When asked whether they were currently looking at solutions to help centralize their processes, 67% of attendees answered in the affirmative — a finding that speaks to the growing recognition of the need for a more systematic approach to managing ever-complex compliance requirements.
 Yet, while it's clear that a centralized approach to managing regulatory compliance confers many benefits, some firms may be unsure where or how to begin.

-Rick and compliance from iManage can serve as a helpful resource for instituting a more robust approach to regulatory compliance. iManage offers a complete solution to manage the risks associated with accepting new business and onboarding new clients, from conflicts of interest to client due diligence to compliant matter set-up.
+Risk and compliance from iManage can serve as a helpful resource for instituting a more robust approach to regulatory compliance. iManage offers a complete solution to manage the risks associated with accepting new business and onboarding new clients, from conflicts of interest to client due diligence to compliant matter set-up.
 Our pre-configured solution reduces the complexity typically associated with conflicts and business intake implementations, empowering organizations, large or small, to get started quickly and tailor the configuration to meet their unique and evolving needs.

 Learn more about how iManage can help your firm more efficiently meet its regulatory compliance needs.